pnp/powershell/documentation/Get-PnPTenantId.md

 Get-PnPTenantId
 ```

 Returns the current Tenant Id.
-A valid connection with Connect-PnPOnline is required.
+A valid connection with Connect-PnPOnline is required either as a current connection or by providing it using the -Connection parameter.

 ### EXAMPLE 2
 ```powershell
 Get-PnPTenantId -TenantUrl "https://contoso.sharepoint.com"
 ```

 Returns the Tenant ID for the specified tenant.
-Can be executed without a connecting first with Connect-PnPOnline
+Can be executed without an active PnP Connection.

 ## PARAMETERS